 - Compact stainless steel construction: The durable, stainless-steel casing provides strength and corrosion resistance.
 Ea…

 If you like having reliable tools that make classic recipes easier to repeat, I keep my trusted picks in one place.
-Browse my complete list of recommended cooking essentials:
+Browse my complete list of recommended cooking essentials.

-Tips From Chet Thomas
+Tips From Chef Thomas

 How I Serve Crispy Homemade French Fries